Here Comes the Whistleman

-Here Comes the Whistleman is a live album by jazz multi-instrumentalist Roland Kirk recorded in March 1965 at Atlantic Studios in New York, and released in 1967.
+Here Comes the Whistleman is a live album by jazz multi-instrumentalist Roland Kirk recorded in March 1965 at Atlantic Studios in New York, and released in February 1967.
 It was his first release on the Atlantic label and features performances by Kirk with pianists Lonnie Liston Smith and Jaki Byard, bassist Major Holley and drummer Charles Crosby.

 Critical reception

 The AllMusic review by Thom Jurek states: "His band for the occasion is stellar ...
 This is the hard jump blues and deep R&B Roland Kirk band".